A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 - different contexts: 24% correct
 - same context: 35% correct
 - evidence for context-dependent memory
-- strong ------------ for scuba divers & remembering!
+- strong ==implications== for scuba divers & remembering!

 Context effects obtained for:

 - music: Mozart vs. jazz vs. quiet (Smith, 1985)
 - background colours (Dulsky, 1935)
-- smell of --------- (Schab, 1990), but not unpleasant odours (Rotton, 1983)
+- smell of ==chocolate== (Schab, 1990), but not unpleasant odours (Rotton, 1983)

 Bjork & colleagues (1978):

 - participants given a list of 40 four-letter nouns, studied in two sessions
-- sessions were held in the same room -----, or in two different rooms:
+- sessions were held in the same room ==twice==, or in two different rooms:
 - context 1: small, cluttered, windowless room
 - context 2: room in a modern building with windows overlooking a courtyard
 - students were tested in a third, “neutral” room
 - results:
 - students who studied in the same room twice: 40% correct
 - students who studied in two different rooms: 61% correct
-- implication: studying in a variety of contexts leads to better remembering, greater stability and “----------------” of knowledge
+- implication: studying in a variety of contexts leads to better remembering, greater stability and “==generalization==” of knowledge

 ### Internal States

-- **--------------- memory**: if internal state during retrieval matches that during encoding, memory may be enhanced
+- **==state-dependent== memory**: if internal state during retrieval matches that during encoding, memory may be enhanced

-e.g., mood or emotional state, physiological arousal, sober/----- states (Eich, 1980)
+	- e.g., mood or emotional state, physiological arousal, sober/==drunk== states (Eich, 1980)

-- **mood ----------**: when mood at retrieval matches the mood at encoding, memory is facilitated--however, the memories themselves are typically not emotional in nature (Lewis & Critchley, 2003)
+- **mood ==dependence==**: when mood at retrieval matches the mood at encoding, memory is facilitated--however, the memories themselves are typically not emotional in nature (Lewis & Critchley, 2003)
-- **mood ----------**: mood at retrieval influences the kind of memories retrieved
+- **mood ==congruence==**: mood at retrieval influences the kind of memories retrieved

-e.g., in a sad mood, you’re more likely to remember sad events
+	- e.g., in a sad mood, you’re more likely to remember sad events

 - implicated in vicious cycle of depression (Baddeley, 1993)